Can you freeze cheese? Can you freeze cookies? What about lunch meat? If you’ve ever asked yourself these questions, this post is for you!

 - Fruit – Sliced watermelon, cantaloupe, peaches, grapes, kiwi, etc. freeze well.
 Just make sure that you flash freeze (spread them out on a sheet pan and freeze) before putting them into a freezer baggie or else you’ll end up with a huge clump of fruit that you’ll never get apart!

-- Whole avocados – You can also freeze guacamole.
+- Whole avocados – Yep, you read that right!
+You can also freeze guacamole.

 - Most veggies – Corn, peas, carrots, onions, peppers, you name it!
 You may need to blanch some of them before freezing.